The Institutional Animal Care And Use Committee

 - Via direct injection

-- Via osmotic pump catheter See IACUC Policy for Osmotic Pumps
+- Via osmotic pump catheter.
+See Osmotic Pumps in Mice and Rats.

 - Intrathoracic administration: Any compound administered percutaneously into the chest requires animal to be placed under anesthesia.
 This specialized procedure must be described in detail in the IACUC protocol.